prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.54 =
+* Changed: Show notification to install Backup WD plugin only on plugin pages.

+= 1.3.53 =
+* Added: Show notice to install Backup WD plugin.

 = 1.3.52 =
 * Fixed: Bug on old versions of PHP